ml-outtakes/ml-outtakes.github.io/_articles/2025-09-28-reproducible-flax-orbax-grain/index.md

 ...        progress.set_description(f"loss: {loss:.3f}")
 ```

-Running the script from the command line shows that the model is learning something, reducing the loss from 2.309 to 0.007 over three epochs.
+We explicitly iterate over the `train_data_iterator` rather than implicitly over the `train_dataset` because we need to keep track of the `train_data_iterator` state.
+Running the script from the command line shows that the model is learning *something*, reducing the loss from 2.309 to 0.007 over three epochs.

 ```bash
 $ uv run python train.py demo/one 3
 loss: 0.007: 100%|██████████| 2812/2812 [00:36<00:00, 98.36it/s]
 ```

-We explicitly iterate over the `train_data_iterator` rather than implicitly over the `train_dataset` because we need to keep track of the `train_data_iterator` state.

 ## Saving Checkpoints